ennui2342/ennui2342.github.io/_posts/2020-10-01-the-four-stages-of-the-product-lifecycle.md

 tags:
   - innovation
   - lifecycle
+  - talc
+  - product-management
 ---

 All product engineering is not the same.

 That may seem like a simple statement, but software engineering is often equated to churning out lines of code, and if that’s the case why does it matter whether that code is for a mature product like [SQL Monitor](https://www.red-gate.com/products/dba/sql-monitor/) or our latest innovation like [Spawn](https://spawn.cc/) — it’s all just development isn’t it?
 Well, as you might expect the answer is that it’s not that simple.
-Back in the 90’s Geoffrey Moore wrote a game changing book for the software industry called [Crossing the Chasm](https://www.amazon.co.uk/Crossing-Chasm-3rd-Disruptive-Mainstream/dp/0062292986/ref=asc_df_0062292986/?tag=googshopuk-21&linkCode=df0&hvadid=310843183616&hvpos=&hvnetw=g&hvrand=8085158987323133029&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1006598&hvtargid=pla-464512051164&psc=1&th=1&psc=1) in which he describes how products, and categories of products, grow from early stage innovations through to mass market adoption (and onwards through decline to end of life!).
+Back in the 90’s Geoffrey Moore wrote a game changing for the software industry called [Crossing the Chasm](https://www.amazon.co.uk/Crossing-Chasm-3rd-Disruptive-Mainstream/dp/0062292986/ref=asc_df_0062292986/?tag=googshopuk-21&linkCode=df0&hvadid=310843183616&hvpos=&hvnetw=g&hvrand=8085158987323133029&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1006598&hvtargid=pla-464512051164&psc=1&th=1&psc=1) in which he describes how products, and categories of products, grow from early stage innovations through to mass market adoption (and onwards through decline to end of life!).
 As an example, here’s a mapping I did in 2019 about where Redgate’s product groups lie on Moore’s lifecycle:

 ![The technology adoption lifecycle.png](../assets/images/The%20technology%20adoption%20lifecycle.png)